-includes 1269.05. (a) If the property to be taken a dwelling containing not more than two residential units and the dwelling or one of its units is occupied as his residence by a defendant, and if the plaintiff has not deposited probable just compensation in accordance with Chapter 1 (commencing with Section 1268.01), such defendant may move the court for an order determining the amount of such compensation for the dwelling and so much of the land upon which it is constructed as may be required for its convenient use and occupation.
-The motion shall be heard and determined in the same manner as a motion made to modify an existing deposit under Section 1268.02.
+1269.05. (a) If the property to be taken that dwelling containing not more than two residential units and the dwelling or one of its units is occupied as his residence by a defendant, and if the plaintiff has not deposited probable just compensation in accordance with Chapter 1 (commencing with Section 1268.01), such defendant may move the court for an order determining the amount of such compensation.
+The motion shall be heard and determined in the same manner as a motion made to modify an existing Adeposit under Section 1268.02 - 1268.03.

-(b) The court shall make and enter its order determining the amount of such probable just compensation.

-If the deposit is not made within 20 days after the date of the order, the compensation awarded in the proceeding to the moving party shall draw legal interest from the 21st day after the date of the

-(e) If the proceeding is abandoned by the plaintiff, the amount of such interest may be recovered as costs in the proceeding in the manner provided for the recovery of other costs and disbursements on abandonment.
+- (b) The court shall enter its order determining the probable just compensation and authorizing the plaintiff to take possession of the property 30 days after the date the plaintiff deposits the determined amount in accordance with Chapter 1 (commencing with Section 1268.01).
+If the deposit is not made within 20 days after the date of the order, the compensation awarded in the proceeding to the moving party shall draw legal interest from the 21st day after the date of the - (c) If the proceeding is abandoned by the plaintiff, the amount of such interest may be recovered as costs in the proceeding in the manner provided for the recovery of other costs and disbursements on abandonment.
 If, in the proceeding, the court or a jury verdict eventually determines the compensation that would have been awarded to the moving party, then such interest shall be computed on the amount of such award.
-If no such determination is ever made, then such interest shall be computed on the amount of probable just compensation as de-termined on the motion.
-The moving party shall be entitled to the full amount of such interest without offset for rents or other income received by him or the ralue of his continued posesssion of the property.
+If no such determination is ever made, then such interest shall be computed on the amount of probable just compensation as determined on the motion.
+The moving party shall be entitled to the full amount of such interest without offset for rents or other income received by him or the value of his continued posesssion of the property.

-The filing of a motion pursuant to this section constitutes a waiver by operation of law, conditioned upon subsequent deposit by the plaintiff of the amount determined to be probable just compensation, of all claims and defenses in favor of the moving party except his claim for greater compensation.
-Comment.
-Section 1269.05 is new.
-Except as provided in this section, the depositing of probable just compensation pursuant to Chapter 1 (commencing with Section 1268.01) or the taking of possession pursuant to this chapter is optional with the plaintiff.
+(c) The filing of a motion pursuant to this section constitutes a waiver by operation of law, conditioned upon subsequent deposit by the plaintiff of the amount determined to be probable just compensation, of all claims and defenses in favor of the moving party except his claim for greater compensation.

+Section 1269:05 is new.
+Except as provided in this section, Comment. the depositing of probable just compensation pursuant to Chapter 1 (commencing with Section 1268.01) or the taking of possession pursuant to this chapter is optional with the plaintiff.
 If a deposit is not made and possession is not taken, a defendant is not entitled to be paid until 30 days after final judgment.
 Code of Civil Procedure Sections 1251 and 1268.
 If bonds must be issued and sold to pay the award, payment need not be made until one year after final judgment.
 Code of Civil Procedure Section 1251.

-This section is intended to rake available to homeowners a procedure by which probable just compensation may be determined, deposited and withdrawn within a brief period after the beginning of the proceeding.
-For a comparable provision applicable to all eminent domain proceedings, see

-PARK.
-EMINENT DEMAIN CODE § 407(b).
-Although this section does not require the plaintiff to deposit the amount determined, if no deposit is made, interest on the eventual award begins to accrue.
+This section makes available to honeowners a procedure by which probable just compensation may be determined, deposited and withdrawn within a brief period after the beginning of the proceeding.
+For a comparable provision applicable to all eminent domain proceedings, see PENN.
+EMINENT DOMAIN CODE § 407(b).
+Although this section does not require the plaintiff to deposit the amount determined, if no deposit is made interest on the eventual award begins to accrue.
 If the proceeding is abandoned or dismissed, the interest is computed on the amount determined by the court to be probable just compensation.
 This section apart, interest would not begin to accrue until entry of judgment.
-See Code of Civil Procedure Section upon the date of the deposit.
-See Code of Civil Procedure Section 1255b(d)(2).
+See Section 1255b(a).
+Interest ceases on any amount deposited under this section upon the date of the deposit.
+See Section 1255b(d)(2).